DanaMW/PowerShell-TuneUp/README.md

 ```
 # Discord Stuff
 ```
-Here is whjjere I set any Discord related powershell script i have.
+Here is where I put any Discord related powershell script stuff.
 ```